Earth's field NMR

 The location of a nucleus within a complex molecule affects the 'chemical environment' (i.e. the rotating magnetic fields generated by the other nuclei) experienced by the nucleus.
-Thus different hydrocarbon molecules containing NMR active nuclei in different positions within the molecules produce slightly different patterns of resonant frequencies.
+Thus, different hydrocarbon molecules containing NMR active nuclei in different positions within the molecules produce slightly different patterns of resonant frequencies.

-EFNMR signals can be affected by both magnetically noisy laboratory environments and natural variations in the Earth's field, which originally compromised its usefulness.
-However this disadvantage has been overcome by the introduction of electronic equipment which compensates changes in ambient magnetic fields.
+EFNMR signals can be affected by magnetically noisy laboratory environments and natural variations in the Earth's field, which originally compromised its usefulness.
+However, this disadvantage has been overcome by the introduction of electronic equipment which compensates changes in ambient magnetic fields.

 Whereas chemical shifts are important in NMR, they are insignificant in the Earth's field.
-The absence of chemical shifts causes features such as spin-spin multiplets (that are separated by high fields) to be superimposed in EFNMR.
-Instead, EFNMR spectra are dominated by spin-spin coupling (J-coupling) effects.
+The absence of chemical shifts causes features such as spin–spin multiplets (separated by high fields) to be superimposed in EFNMR.
+Instead, EFNMR spectra are dominated by spin–spin coupling (J-coupling) effects.
 Software optimised for analysing these spectra can provide useful information about the structure of the molecules in the sample.